Back up secrets¶

 DataRobot encrypts sensitive data at rest and secures backend services with passwords.
 When backing up a DataRobot cluster, you must also back up the secrets used to secure the DataRobot environment.
 These secrets must be backed up at the same time as the databases.

-If these files and directories are not backed up and restored as part of the DataRobot cluster, you may lose access to data and analytics stored in the DataRobot environment.
+If these files and directories aren't backed up and restored as part of the DataRobot cluster, you may lose access to data and analytics stored in the DataRobot environment.

 Important

-These secrets cannot be recovered by DataRobot—it is critical that they are secured as part of your data management policy.
+These secrets can't be recovered by DataRobot—it's critical that they're secured as part of your data management policy.

 Note